Types of Care

 - Residents are well-groomed, clean and dressed appropriately

 - Residents with psychiatric illness as their primary diagnosis on the same unit as residents with dementia

 - Indoor space allows for freedom of movement and promotes independence

-- Indoor and outdoor areas are safe and secure
+- Indoor and outdoor areas are safe, secure and monitored

 - The facility is easy to navigate

 - There is a designated family visiting area